INSO-World/Trinocular/ReadMe.md

    and fill it with a secret string.
 Make sure not to include any whitespace (including newlines) when saving the file if your editor has autoformatting configured.
 For more details check out the ReadMe in the secrets directory.
 3. In the base directory of the repo run `docker-compose build`.
+This will take quite some time, do not be alarmed when the build hangs at `[repo] RUN npm install` for 10+ minutes.
+This only happens during the first install.
 4. In the base directory of the repo run `docker-compose up`.
 Now the project should start up for the first time.
 For now it should not matter if some errors get printed.
 Check that the nginx, postgres and keycloak services started up and are healthy.